 4. Passo Giau

-In the summer you can often meet hikers here, crossing the path along the famous Alta Via 1 - a 120 kilometre long backpacking trip running across the Dolomites.
+In the summer you can often meet hikers here, crossing the path along the famous Alta Via 1 – a 140 kilometre long backpacking trip across the Dolomites.
 I have recently walked it myself!

 The peak you can see in the photo above is called Ra Gusela and you can access its summit along a via ferrata.
-The view from the top is completely different to the one below and I highly recommend it to anyone who wants to venture off the beaten path a bit.
+The view from the top is completely different to the one below and I highly recommend it to anyone who wants to venture off the beaten path.

 Another icon visible from the pass is Marmolada – Dolomite’s highest peak!